Beverley Hutton

 We also wanted to provide a space where people can integrate faith with therapy within their recovery journey, if that is something that's important to them.
 Spirituality is a subject that is often a very personal and private part of life, and can sometimes feel more difficult to talk about than other areas of personal life.
 However, as it can be an important part of who we are, there should therefore be the freedom to bring this into the therapeutic space without awkwardness as well.
 Working with faith and EMDR can be extremely moving and beautiful.
 That said, we are an experienced clinical organisation and work with all people, of all backgrounds, faith or otherwise.

-Beverley Hutton is a Psychodynamic Psychotherapist and Europe Accredited EMDR Practitioner, specialising in working with people wanting help with overcoming the symptoms of complex PTSD, DID, BDD and chronic pain conditions, as well as a wide range of other mental health problems.
-She believes that often the best way to treat these issues and make progress is through intensive Eye Movement Desensitisation Reprocessing (EMDR), which she's been offering since 2019.
-She relocated to Somerset in 2022 in order to offer intensive residential EMDR retreats in a beautiful rural location where clients have access to an indoor swimming pool and gym during their stay.
-Accommodation is within self-contained 1 and 2 bed apartments on site, which means you are independent during your stay, and able to return back to the apartment for your own meals (or to go for a quick swim).
+Beverley relocated to Somerset in 2022 in order to offer intensive residential EMDR retreats in a beautiful rural location where clients have access to an indoor swimming pool and gym during their stay.
+Accommodation is within self-contained 1 or 2 bed apartments on site, which means you are independent during your stay, and able to return back to the apartment for your own meals (or to go for a quick swim).

 The benefit of working intensively is that of achieving rapid progress in a short period of time - and who doesn't want that!